1965 Durban rail accident: Background

 The disaster occurred in South Africa, during the Apartheid system of institutionalised racial segregation that existed in South Africa where black people were suppressed.

 It was generally known that transportation of black African on trains was poor.
 They were transported in old wooden trains with far too many people per car.

 The accident

-On 4 October 1965 a crowded passenger train with 11 jam-packed coaches of the South African Railways 5:28 with 1200-1500 black commuters onboard were transported from port city Effington via the Durban station back to their township KwaMashu, South Africa.
+On 4 October 1965 a crowded passenger train with 11 jam-packed coaches of the South African Railways 5:28 with 1200-1500 black commuters on board were transported from port city Effington via the Durban station back to their township KwaMashu, South Africa.
 At Affingham Road, around 16 kilometres from Durban, the last three wagons derailed and overturned.

 Both the conductor and driver stated that they heard a grinding sound and the train overturned.
-An eye witness stated he saw “the electric unit at the tail end topple over.
+An eyewitness stated he saw “the electric unit at the tail end topple over.
 With it came the train's last passenger compartment, bouncing like a toy over the jagged fill of the roadbed”.
 During the next 1.5 minutes three more coaches jumped one-by-one off the track.